 There are many opportunities in Denmark to apply for both public and private funding.
-You are advised to contact a Business Development Centre to learn more about the funding that is best suited to your startup.
+You are advised to contact a Danish Business Hub to learn more about the funding that is best suited to your startup.
 Below are two examples of public funding opportunities.

 The Danish Growth Fund

 The Danish Growth Fund (“Vækstfonden”) is the Danish state’s investment fund aimed at promoting the creation and growth of new companies through investments, loans and guarantees.
 The fund invests equity in startups that have significant growth potential yet have trouble raising sufficient venture capital.
 You may be eligible to apply for one of the fund’s programmes.

 The Innovation Fund Denmark (“Innovationsfonden”) invests in new initiatives to create growth and employment in Denmark.
 You may be eligible to apply for one of the fund’s programmes.

 In most cases, launching your startup in Denmark is easy.
 However, if you have trouble finding your way through the system, you are always welcome to contact the Danish Business Authority’s Customer Centre on +45 72 20 00 30.

 Residence and work permit

 Note that you should be fully approved by Startup Denmark before you launch and start working with your business in Denmark.
 You are fully approved when you have been granted a Danish residence and work permit by the Danish Agency for International Recruitment and Integration.
 The residence and work permit contains a Danish CPR number (personal registration number), which you need in order to register a business in Denmark.

 Before you can register your business, you should apply for a MitID secure login, if you do not have one already.
 You should then determine what business type you want to establish and apply for a CVR number via the digital solution, “Start virksomhed” at virk.dk.
 The CVR number is your business’s official registration number, and it is, among other things, used to identify your business with public authorities and when issuing invoices.